JYL123/AI_In_Finance/README.md

 * Machine learning

   Machine learning part is to supply the stock price number needed in the frontend.
+The algorithm will be referenced from [this website](https://github.com/llSourcell/AI_in_Finance).

 ## Learning resources
 * Financial side